cb-nw-4/m1-1-htmlcss-html/__workshop/exercise-1/1-questions.md

 _To start with <form></form> is used, and within form tag the page will use <label> tag and <input> tag for various entries in various formats (types texts, checkboxes, radio buttons).
 Finally for submission <input> with type button will be used._

 ## Q4 - Can a `button` be a child of a `button`?
 Explain your reasoning
+_The button tag cannot be a child of another button tag.
+Nested buttons are not supported by HTML alone as it was tested, and it lost the functionality._

 ## Q5 - What is the most generic tag you can use?
 _html, body, p, a_